olenbetong/appframe-cli/README.md

 ### Targets

-A target to publish to can be described either an array or an object.
+A target to publish to can be described either as an array or an object.
 The parameter can contain a single target, or an array of targets.

 #### Array target